shravya-krishna/shravya/README.md

 # shravya
-Hacktoberfest is a best event
+Hacktoberfest is a best event.